rflandau/gwcli/CONTRIBUTING.md

 ### Creating a New Nav

-To create a new Nav, just create a `.New*Nav` command and add it to the list of nav for the parent nav you want this nav to be accessible under.
+To create a new Nav, just create a `.New*Nav` command and add it to the list of navs for the parent nav you want this nav to be accessible under.

 The package structure of gwcli reflects the command tree, but there is no real reason this has to be the case.